 Detection and analysis of pathogens

 Early and rapid detection of disease-causing pathogens is important for combatting infections caused by bacteria, virus or fungi.
-As the treatment has to be adopted to the type of pathogen it would be most valuable if common pathogens could be analysed simultaneously in the same sample, so called multiplex testing.
-We aim therefore to develop diagnostic tests for simultaneous detection of nucleic acids from, and anti-bodies to, viruses, bacteria and fungi.
-We also work to detect and analyse viral sequences by new bioinformatics methods, and search for pathogens in myalgic encephalomyelitis (chronic fatigue syndrome).
+As the treatment has to be adopted to the type of pathogen we aim to develop diagnostic tests for viruses, bacteria and fungi.
+We also work to develop new bioinformatics methods.

 Chlamydia trachomatis is globally the most commonly reported sexually transmitted bacterium and gives rise to complications with infertility as final endpoint.
 The research group has developed a high-resolution typing system that enables epidemiological investigations of the spread in sexual networks and populations.
 Epidemiology and prevention of chlamydia from an international public health perspective is also a field of research interest.